redis/redis-doc/commands/incr.md

 ```

 Basically we have a counter for every IP, for every different second.
-But this counters are always incremented setting an expire of 10 seconds so that
+But these counters are always incremented setting an expire of 10 seconds so that
 they'll be removed by Redis automatically when the current second is a different
 one.